This topic describes the behavior of the LAST_INSERT_ID() function in OceanBase Database and its differences from MySQL.

 OceanBase Database is fully compatible with MySQL in the following aspects:

 - INSERT ...
-ON DUPLICATE KEY UPDATE statements: If there are no conflicts, the value of the auto-increment column of the first INSERT statement is returned.
-If there are conflicts, the value of the auto-increment column of the first INSERT statement is returned.
-If all the rows are in conflict, the value remains unchanged.
+ON DUPLICATE KEY UPDATE: Return the value of the auto-increment column from the first INSERT when there are no conflicts, return the value of the auto-increment column from the first INSERT when there are partial conflicts, and maintain the value when there are full conflicts.

-- Multi-row inserts: The value of the auto-increment column of the first INSERT statement is returned.
+- Multi-row inserts: Return the value of the auto-increment column from the first INSERT.

 LAST_INSERT_IDwill not be modified.